ratymatti/UnitConverter/README.md

    - The program will display a welcome message and prompt the user to choose the type of units to convert.

 2. **Choose Units:**
-   - Enter the corresponding number to select either temperatures (1) or weights (2).
+   - Enter the corresponding number to select either temperatures (1), weights (2) or lengths(3).

 3. **Select Conversion:**
    - Depending on the chosen unit type, the program will present a menu with specific conversion options.
    - Enter the number associated with the desired conversion.

 4. **Input Values:**
-   - Follow the on-screen instructions to input the temperature or weight you want to convert.
+   - Follow the on-screen instructions to input the temperature, weight or length you want to convert.

 5. **View Result:**
    - The program will display the converted result.